tendai22/dpans94_ja/app.md

         REPEAT BYE
     ;

-This example assumes the existance of a system-implementation word INTERPRET that embodies the text  interpreter semantics described in 3.4 The Forth text interpreter.
-Note that this implementation of QUIT automatically handles the emptying of the stack and return stack, due to THROW’s inherent restoration of the  data and return stacks.
-Given this definition of QUIT, it’s easy to define:
+This example assumes the existance of a system-implementation word `INTERPRET` that embodies the text  interpreter semantics described in 3.4 The Forth text interpreter.
+Note that this implementation of `QUIT` automatically handles the emptying of the stack and return stack, due to `THROW`’s inherent restoration of the  data and return stacks.
+Given this definition of `QUIT`, it’s easy to define:

     : ABORT -1 THROW ;

-In systems with other stacks in addition to the data and return stacks, the implementation of CATCH and  THROW must save and restore those stack pointers as well.
-Such an “extended version” can be built on top  of this basic implementation.
-For example, with another stack pointer accessed with FP@ and FP! only  CATCH needs to be redefined:
+In systems with other stacks in addition to the data and return stacks, the implementation of `CATCH` and  `THROW` must save and restore those stack pointers as well.
+Such an "extended version" can be built on top  of this basic implementation.
+For example, with another stack pointer accessed with `FP@` and `FP!` only  `CATCH` needs to be redefined:

     : CATCH ( xt -- exception# | 0 )
         FP@ >R CATCH R> OVER IF FP!
 ELSE DROP THEN ;

-No change to THROW is necessary in this case.
-Note that, as with all redefinitions, the redefined version of  CATCH will only be available to definitions compiled after the redefinition of CATCH.
+No change to `THROW` is necessary in this case.
+Note that, as with all redefinitions, the redefined version of  `CATCH` will only be available to definitions compiled after the redefinition of `CATCH`.

-CATCH and THROW provide a convenient way for an implementation to “clean up” the state of open files if  an exception occurs during the text interpretation of a file with INCLUDE-FILE.
-The implementation of  INCLUDE-FILE may guard (with CATCH) the word that performs the text interpretation, and if CATCH returns an exception code, the file may be closed and the exception reTHROWn so that the files being  included at an outer nesting level may be closed also.
-Note that the Standard allows, but does not require,  INCLUDE-FILE to close its open files if an exception occurs.
-However, it does require INCLUDE-FILE to unnest the input source specification if an exception is THROWn.
+`CATCH` and `THROW` provide a convenient way for an implementation to "clean up" the state of open files if  an exception occurs during the text interpretation of a file with `INCLUDE-FILE`.
+The implementation of  `INCLUDE-FILE` may guard (with `CATCH`) the word that performs the text interpretation, and if `CATCH` returns an exception code, the file may be closed and the exception re`THROW`n so that the files being  included at an outer nesting level may be closed also.
+Note that the Standard allows, but does not require,  `INCLUDE-FILE` to close its open files if an exception occurs.
+However, it does require `INCLUDE-FILE` to unnest the input source specification if an exception is THROWn.

 ### A.9.3 Additional usage requirements

-One important use of an exception handler is to maintain program control under many conditions which  ABORT.
+One important use of an exception handler is to maintain program control under many conditions which  `ABORT`.
 This is practicable only if a range of codes is reserved.
-Note that an application may overload  many standard words in such a way as to THROW ambiguous conditions not normally THROWn by a  particular system.
+Note that an application may overload  many standard words in such a way as to `THROW` ambiguous conditions not normally `THROW`n by a  particular system.

 #### A.9.3.6 Exception handling

 The method of accomplishing this coupling is implementation dependent.
-For example, LOAD could “know” about CATCH and THROW (by using CATCH itself, for example), or CATCH and THROW could “know” about LOAD (by maintaining input source nesting information in a data structure known to THROW, for example).
-Under these circumstances it is not possible for a Standard Program to define words such as  LOAD in a completely portable way.
+For example, LOAD could "know" about `CATCH` and `THROW` (by using `CATCH` itself, for example), or `CATCH` and `THROW` could "know" about `LOAD` (by maintaining input source nesting information in a data structure known to `THROW`, for example).
+Under these circumstances it is not possible for a Standard Program to define words such as  `LOAD` in a completely portable way.

 ### A.9.6 Glossary

 ##### A.9.6.1.2275 THROW

-If THROW is executed with a non zero argument, the effect is as if the corresponding CATCH had returned it.
-In that case, the stack depth is the same as it was just before CATCH began execution.
-The values of the i*x stack arguments could have been modified arbitrarily during the execution of xt.
-In general, nothing useful  may be done with those stack items, but since their number is known (because the stack depth is  deterministic), the application may DROP them to return to a predictable stack state.
+If THROW is executed with a non zero argument, the effect is as if the corresponding `CATCH` had returned it.
+In that case, the stack depth is the same as it was just before `CATCH` began execution.
+The values of the *i\*x* stack arguments could have been modified arbitrarily during the execution of xt.
+In general, nothing useful  may be done with those stack items, but since their number is known (because the stack depth is  deterministic), the application may `DROP` them to return to a predictable stack state.

 Typical use: